**Last Updated 10/14/2018- Added 1 new home.

 12. Walter Brown House: 940 E. Broad Street: Around 1895-1952: Demolished to build a motel.
 Lot is currently a surface parking lot.

-15. Emil W. Hoster House: 1065 E. Broad Street: Pre 1900-Around 1960: This house, along with about 20 others on the block, was demolished to make way for the Buckeye Union Insurance Company building, today the Jerry Hammond Center.
+16. Emil W. Hoster House: 1065 E. Broad Street: Around 1895-Around 1960: This house, along with about 20 others on the block, was demolished to make way for the Buckeye Union Insurance Company building, today the Jerry Hammond Center.
 The actual location for this house is now green space.

-19. Daniel Sowers House: 1134 E. Broad Street: 1899-Between 1963-1970: Columbus Metropolitan Housing bought most of the block in the early 1960s, and by 1963 most of the houses on it had been replaced with a public housing project, although this home still stood that year.
-It was gone by 1970 and was green space until 2005, when another CMH housing project replaced the entire Broad Street block.
+20. Daniel Sowers House: 1134 E. Broad Street: 1899-1971: Columbus Metropolitan Housing bought most of the block in the early 1960s, and by 1963 most of the houses on it had been replaced with a public housing project, although this home still stood that year.
+It was finally demolished in 1971 and was green space until 2005, when another CMH housing project replaced the entire Broad Street block.

-20. Joseph Firestone House: 1266 East Broad Street: Around 1900-May 6-7, 2008: Demolished for the Columbus Foundation’s surface parking lot, but the site is mostly green space today.
+21. Joseph Firestone House: 1266 East Broad Street: Around 1905-May 6-7, 2008: Demolished for the Columbus Foundation’s surface parking lot, but the site is mostly green space today.

-25. Andre Crotti House: 1592 East Broad Street: Around 1895-Around 1962: Unknown reason for demolition.
-Site now a parking lot and green space.
+27. Andre Crotti House: 1592 East Broad Street: 1893-Around 1962: Unknown reason for demolition.
+The site is now a parking lot and green space.

 1. Robert McCarter House: 737 Bryden Road: Around 1890-Around 1978: Demolished to build an apartment complex that still exists.

-2. Willard A. Sands House: 805 Bryden Road: 1880-1963: This home, along with the home at 827 Bryden, was demolished for a health care facility.
+2. Willard A. Sands House: 805 Bryden Road: 1880-1963: This home was demolished for a health care facility.
 Today it is a nursing home.
 813 Bryden Road, the house in between and which can be seen in the photo, still remains, but has been heavily modified.

-8. Fred Lazarus House: 1080 Bryden Road: 1906-1924: Unknown reason for demolition, but given its short life, may have suffered a fire.
+10. Fred Lazarus Sr. House: 1080 Bryden Road: 1906-1924: Unknown reason for demolition, but given its short life, may have suffered a fire.
 The lot had new development not long after, but the site is now vacant.
+This was Fred Lazarus’ second home in the city, after building the Downtown home at 380 E. Town Street in 1879.
+The house had its own tennis court, elevator and 14 rooms.

-11. Conrad C. Born House: 1747 Bryden Road: Unknown: A whole lot is unknown about this house.
+13. Conrad C. Born House: 1747 Bryden Road: Unknown: A whole lot is unknown about this house.
 The old photo lists it as having been built in 1914.
 However, the Franklin County Auditor lists the existing house as having been built in 1900.
 Obviously both cannot be true, but the Auditor lists the same ownership as the old photo, so this is the correct address.
 The original house in the photo no longer exists.
-When it was built and when it was demolished remains a mystery.
+When it was built and when it was demolished remains a mystery, but the house currently on the property obviously replaced the earlier house at some point.
+It’s probable that the newer house was actually built in 1914 and the smaller house likely dated back to 1890s.
+Conrad Christian Born also once owned 827 Bryden, seen above at #3, but it’s not known which house he lived in first.
+His family was prolific in their real estate, having also owned houses at 588 S. Front and 671 S. High.

 1. Residential House: 894-895 E. Engler Street: 1900-Between 1988-1990: Unknown reason for demolition.
 Site is now a vacant lot.